Aantrreksh/sql-query/sqlref/sql_reference.md

 |DEPTNO|
 |------|
 |2     |
 {: caption="Table 1.
-Query result for example: find the department with the highest total pay" caption-side="bottom"}
+Query result for the example "find the department with the highest total pay"." caption-side="bottom"}

 ```sql
 -- list products with a price above the average price